 You can contact us for information about the resources, including equipment, available at the National University of Samoa and any resource limitations.

-Read more about about the National University of Samoa.
+Read more about the National University of Samoa

-Applicants will be assessed on their ability to deliver the aims of the residency as described in step 2, See what's funded, and to answer the following five questions:
+Applicants will be assessed on their ability to deliver the aims of the residency as described in See what's funded (above).

-Within 12 weeks of the closing date, we notify all applicants of the decision.
+10 weeks after of the closing date, we notify all applicants of the result by email.

 If you are successful, we will contact you about your funding agreement including payment schedule and reporting requirements.

-Within two months of completing the residency, your must provide a detailed project completion report that includes a summary of the professional activities you engaged in while in Samoa.
+Within 12 weeks of completing the residency, you must provide a detailed project completion report that includes a summary of the professional activities you engaged in while in Samoa.